ibm-cloud-docs/netezza/connecting/connecting.md

 ## Connectivity options
 {: #connectivity-options}

-You can provision {{site.data.keyword.netezza_short}} with a private endpoint or public and private endpoints.
+You can provision {{site.data.keyword.netezza_short}} with a private endpoint or public and private endpoints if you are on Azure, or with a private or public endpoint if you are on AWS.

 ![Connectivity options](../images/networking.png){: caption="Image 1.
 Ways to connect." caption-side="bottom"}